 - Your expectations of what you want to photograph

-- What you want as an end result, the photo
+- You relax what you want as an end result, the photo

 “But I see a lot more around it”

-Feeling struck is where your available mind, awake eyes and open heart come in alignment.
+Feeling struck is where your available mind, awake eyes and open heart come into alignment.

 Then you be it.

-You keep in touch with the very first moment of visual impulse, and you simply let your reasoning mind at rest.
+You keep in touch with the very first moment of visual impulse, and you simply let your reasoning untamed jumpy mind at rest.

 - Take a few good breaths, feel the balance between yourself, the resonance and the visual richness.